12 Bond Crescent, Richmond Hill, Ontario, L4E 3K2, Canada

 Children entering in to grade 1 are reading at various levels; from one or two sentences with pictures, to chapter books.
 Therefore, often there are 2 or 3 reading groups each with different reading assignments.
 Typically, by January, all of the children have reached a comparable level in their reading fluency but not necessarily in their reading comprehension.
 By the end of grade one all of the children are reading the same novels.

 The school's Learning Specialist works collaboratively with the classroom teachers to tailor instruction and curriculum to help each Priory student flourish academically.
-The Learning Specialist runs the Priory Enrichment Program (PEP) which provides both in-class and small-group support for students experiencing academic difficulties, and also provides enrichment opportunities for students who would benefit from the additional challenge.
+The Learning Specialist runs the Priory Enrichment Program (PEP) which provides both in-class and small-group support for students, and also provides enrichment opportunities for students who would benefit from the additional challenge.
 The Learning Specialist is also responsible for implementing the Cycle One (Grades 1 & 2) individualized reading program which provides weekly one-on-one differentiated reading instruction to Cycle One students with reading material that matches their reading ability.

 Systematic approach